smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/getting-started-claude-code-mtran.rst

 Smarter Manifests
 -----------------

-Smarter manages all AI resources — llm_clients, plugins, models, users — through **YAML manifests**.
+Smarter manages all AI resources — llmclients, plugins, models, users — through **YAML manifests**.
 A manifest is a declarative document, inspired by Kubernetes, with four main sections: